nus-cs2113-AY2425S1/tp/docs/UserGuide.md

    - `help`: Lists all basic commands.
    - `view`: Displays available topics.
    - `select [topic]`: Selects a specified topic (e.g., `select loops`) to start the quiz.
-   - `result`: Displays a summary of quiz results.
+   - `review`: Displays a summary of quiz results.
    - `exit`: Exits the quiz, activate only while doing the quiz.
    - `quit`: Exits the program.
 6. Refer to the features below for each command.